kubernetes-sigs/cluster-api/docs/book/src/clusterctl/developers.md

 Optionally, you may want to check if the components are running properly.
 The exact components are dependent on which providers you have initialized.
-Below is an example output with the docker provider being installed.
+Below is an example output with the Docker provider being installed.

 ```bash
 kubectl get deploy -A | grep  "cap\|cert"